kaymattern/data-project-1/README.md

 5. Once you open the link, there should be some instrutions in JSON (the same instructions as below).
 6. There are two ways to execute the API: In the search bar, you can type in "/advice/{word}" and input the word of your choice to receive some advice relating to the word.
 Or, in the search bar, you can type "/docs" and pull up FastAPI.
 Then, click on "Try it Out" type in a word, and hit "Execute".
 7. There are some words with no related advice.
 If you type in a word with no advicce, an Internal Server Error will result.
 If this happens, choose a new word and try again!
+8. In order to post to the Discord site, uncomment line 29 in the Python file that reads `response = requests.post(link, json = data)`.